 Snowmobiling in Fort McMurray

 Fort McMurray offers a great snowmobile community, some exciting sledding areas and a pleasantly long season.
-With 275 kilometres of groomed trail, not to mentioned unlimited pipelines and cutlines, riders won’t find it too easy to get bored.
+With 275 kilometres of groomed trail, not to mentioned unlimited pipelines and cutlines, riders won’t find it too easy to get bored, which is probably why this destination won the SledTown ShowDown provincial championship in 2021.

 The Connector Trail near Stony Mountain is full of winding hills that wind around, offering varied types of terrain.